 Product tours (or product walkthroughs) are another sort of user guide and a bare overview of a product (though they’re more in-depth).
 It is a sequence of messages explaining the ropes to a user so that they know where to start.
 In other words, they are just scratching the surface.
 But maybe one major drawback is that when a product tour is over, a customer is left high and dry without any in-app messages coming.

 Look at how Zenefits, an HR tool, implemented its product tour.
 A compass bubble involves steps you need to take, shows the progress bar, and has short texts to walk you through the whole process.
 They even offer fake employees for more credibility.

 Pros and cons of in-app messaging

 App messaging does increase customer retention and loyalty but it can’t be a silver bullet for any business.
 My recommendation is to weigh up all the pros and cons before adopting it just to be on the safe side.
 Spoiler alert!
 Pros do outweigh👌

 Pro: Endless word count

 Stuff happens, so you never know how many words you will need to share information.
-And what if you have to announce this big product update?
+And what if you have bigger product announcements to make?
 With in-app messages, you can have as many words as you wish.